HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

 # Organising Style Out Of Chaos
 ## Some things I've learned that might help you to avoid CSS fatigue

 > This guide is intended to assist Frontend devs that are looking for guidance around how to organise their CSS and pre-processors.
 Specifically focused on projects that conform to the `vue-cli` structure, but the majority of info here will be applicable to all Vue codebases that are run behind a build system, basically any code bases that use SFC.
 I have used a lot of the ideas here with React codebases as well.
-This more of a guide than a rule book, hopefully you can glean some useful info and find ways to improve your approach.
+Hopefully you can glean some useful info and find ways to improve your approach.

 ### The Ideal Way To Set Up SCSS Imports and Structure For FE Codebases
-First things first.
-Let’s get the order of imports in our main.jsentry point JS file correct.
+First things first, let’s get the order of imports in our entry point JS file correct.

 1. Import any vendor styles at the top of the entry point javascript file, this means any third party packages, make sure you import the `*.min.css` version, usually found in the `/dist` directory of the packages node_module.
-You may need to ensure that these imports can be parsed (assuming you are not using `vue-cli`), for memory webpack won't parse non-js imports by default.
+You may need to ensure that these imports can be parsed (if **** using `vue-cli`), for memory webpack won't parse non-js imports by default.
+1. Import any vendor styles at the top of the entry point javascript file, this means any third party packages, make sure you import the `*.min.css` version, usually found in the `/dist` directory of the packages node_module.
+You may need to ensure that these imports can be parsed (if **not** using `vue-cli`), for memory, webpack won't parse non-js imports by default.

-2. Create a folder for your global styles, I lean towards `/src/style/` then create an index file using whatever pre-processor extention you've choosen, for me, genrally it's `index.sass`.
-Import the index file or whatever its called from the /style directory into the main.js / entry point javascript file, _after the vendor styles_.
+2. Create a folder for your global styles, possibly `/src/style/`, but the location and naming isn't important, then create an index file using whatever pre-processor extention you've choosen, for me, genrally it's `index.sass`.
+Import the index file or whatever it's called from the `/style` directory into the entry point JS file, import it _after_ the vendor styles.
 This order of imports is somewhat subjective dependent on your aims and use cases.
 I use this order because I feel like I want the ability to overwrite vendor any badly written vendor styles, leveraging the CSS hieracy rule.
 Ie, imported later = higher in the hieracy.

 3. Commence JavaScript set up as usual.